 - Income from the operations of an active trade or business through a passthrough entity, such as an LLC.

 - Using a nonrecourse loan to purchase a property (there is an exception for a 401(k) plan)

 - Using margin on a stock purchase

-Therefore, it would appear that as long as one would not be providing daily maid services with respect to the short-term renal operation, the investment should not be treated as a hotel or motel type of income stream and would generate rental income that would be exempt from the UBTI tax rules.
+Therefore, it may appear that as long as you provide daily maid services with respect to the short-term renal operation, the investment should not be treated as a hotel or motel type of income stream.
+As a result, it may generate rental income that’s exempt from the UBTI tax rules.

-Using a self-directed IRA to make short-term rental investments via an Airbnb website, for example, could provide to be a great way to invest in what you know and understand as well as generate tax-deferred or tax-free income, in the case of a Roth.
+A Self-Directed IRA to make short-term rental investments via an Airbnb website, for example, may prove to be a great way to invest and generate tax-deferred or tax-free income.

 Adam Bergman is the founder of the IRA Financial Group & IRA Financial Trust Company.
 For more information on this topic please call 800-472-0646.